-There are countless advantages to creating and sharing your own resources, not the least of which is addressing several of the ISTE Standards for Teachers, including designing and developing digital age learning experiences and assessments, modeling digital age work and learning, and engaging in professional growth and leadership.
+There are countless advantages to creating and sharing your own resources, not the least of which is addressing the Learner standard within the ISTE Standards for Educators, which instructs educators to continually improve their practice by learning from and with others and exploring proven and promising practices that leverage technology to improve student learning.
 Now that you have a few tips on how to get started, I hope you'll give it a try.
 I predict that once you do, you'll never look back.

 Tyler DeWitt is the creator of the educational YouTube channel Science with Tyler DeWitt, and frequently presents on technology in education and how to boost students engagement in STEM subjects.
 Follow him on Twitter @tyleradewitt.